Learning Theme: Fantastic Beasts and Where to Find Them |

 Learn, practise and share some Thai cultural activities: Loi Krathong Develop basic vocabulary relevant to the units learnt: Fruits and Shopping Develop sentence structures for simple dialogues |

-I can create a playable arcade game I can debug Programs I can code with variables and conditionals I can simulate events using code |
+Create a playable arcade game Debug Programs Code with variables and conditionals Simulate events using code |

 Personal, Social, and Health Education |